grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/cm.md

 approved configuration-controlled changes to the system are implemented;

-records of configuration-controlled changes to the system are retained for {{ insert: param, cm-03_odp.01 }};
+records of configuration-controlled changes to the system are retained for the time period to retain records of configuration-controlled changes is defined;;

 activities associated with configuration-controlled changes to the system are monitored;

 activities associated with configuration-controlled changes to the system are reviewed;

-configuration change control activities are coordinated and overseen by {{ insert: param, cm-03_odp.02 }};
+configuration change control activities are coordinated and overseen by the configuration change control element responsible for coordinating and overseeing change control activities is defined;;

-the configuration control element convenes {{ insert: param, cm-03_odp.03 }}.
+the configuration control element convenes the frequency at which the configuration control element convenes is defined (if selected); and/orwhen configuration change conditions that prompt the configuration control element to convene are defined (if selected);.

 Configuration management policy